 Sudduth Brandywine Tomatoes Have Old-Fashioned Tomato Flavor

-If you are looking for that old-time delicious tomato flavor, you should try Brandywine heirloom tomatoes.
+If you are looking for that old-time delicious tomato flavor, you can click below to order seeds.
 Sometimes the skin splits while growing so they don’t look so attractive but you just cut off that part.
 They are truly delicious, full of old-fashioned tomato flavor, not like the cello tomatoes that you buy in the store.
-If you are new to growing tomatoes or would like to know more about it, click on the image below for a great book that will teach you all about growing tomatoes.
+If you are new to growing tomatoes or would like to know more about it, click on the image below for a great book that will teach you all about growing tomatoes and choosing the best varieties.

 Early blight tomatoes and compost.
 What a combination!
 This year I was much more successful combating early blight on my tomatoes.
 I used a lot of compost in the holes at planting time and as mulch around the tomatoes.
 Here is a picture of one of my tomato plants.
 You can see that it has been attacked by early blight near the bottom but then the top of the plant grew strong without any disease.
 This happened to several of my plants.
 One plant was almost dead from early blight and then it had a rebirth with lots of new growth and green leaves and now there are tomatoes on it.
-This plant in the picture is from a disease resistant heirloom called Mortgage Lifter which you can order from Burpee seed company.
+This plant in the picture is from a disease resistant heirloom called Mortgage Lifter.
+You can link on the picture below to order the seeds.

 Even the Brandywine Tomatoes Grew